Noonan syndrome: Circulation

-Lymphatic anomalies including Posterior cervical hygroma (webbed neck) and Lymphedema may present in people with Noonan syndrome.
+Lymphatic anomalies including posterior cervical hygroma (webbed neck) and lymphedema may present in people with Noonan syndrome.

-A number of bleeding disorders have been associated with Noonan syndrome, these include platelet dysfunction, Blood clotting disorders, partial deficiency of factor VIII:C, partial deficiency of factor XI:C, partial deficiency of factor XII:C, and an imbalance of plasminogen activator inhibitor type-1 (PAI-1) and tissue plasminogen activator (t-PA) activity.
+A number of bleeding disorders have been associated with Noonan syndrome, these include platelet dysfunction, blood clotting disorders, partial deficiency of factor VIII:C, partial deficiency of factor XI:C, partial deficiency of factor XII:C, and an imbalance of plasminogen activator inhibitor type-1 (PAI-1) and tissue plasminogen activator (t-PA) activity.
 It has been associated with Von Willebrand disease, Amegakaryocytic thrombocytopenia (low platelet count), prolonged activated partial thromboplastin time, combined coagulation defects.
 When present, these Noonan-syndrome accompanying disorders can be associated with a predisposition to bruise easily, or hemorrhage.

-Neurological
+Neurological and cognitive impairment

+Individuals with NS exhibit a broad range of cognitive abilities, typically ranging from mild intellectual disability to completely normal intelligence.
+Most patients have normal IQ levels (70-120), while around 20% may have cognitive impairment (IQ<70).
 Occasionally, Chiari malformation (type 1), may occur, which can lead to hydrocephalus.
 Seizures have also been reported.

+Bleeding disorders

+Individuals may experience bleeding disorders of various types, often associated with thrombocytopenia, low levels of clotting factors, impaired platelet function, and more.

 Causes

 Recurrence in siblings and apparent transmission from parent to child has long suggested a genetic defect with autosomal dominant inheritance and variable expression.
 Mutations in the Ras/mitogen activated protein kinase signaling pathways are known to be responsible for about 70% of NS cases.

-Persons with NS have up to a 50% chance of transmitting it to their offspring.
+Individuals with NS have up to a 50% chance of transmitting it to their offspring.
+However, while 30-75% of cases show a noticeable inheritance from one of the parents, the rest are caused by de-novo genetic mutations occurring for the first time in the affected individual.
+In such cases, the risk of recurrence is less than 1%, but it still represents a higher risk than in the general population.

 The fact that an affected parent is not always identified for children with NS suggests several possibilities: